-We know that finding “dumped” or abandoned cats at your community cat colony can be frustrating and upsetting.
-The good news is that there are some things you can do to prevent it from happening.
+Real abandonment is animal cruelty, and Alley Cat Allies stands strongly against it.
+We know that finding abandoned or “dumped” cats at your community cat colony or any other location can be frustrating and upsetting.
+The good news is that there are steps you can take to prevent it from happening.

 Including an abandonment component in your Trap-Neuter-Return (TNR) education can help correct this misunderstanding.
 If you haven’t yet added an element of community relations to your TNR efforts, now is the perfect time.
 Visit the Community Relations Resource Center to get started.

 Some people abandon pets not out of cruelty, but out of desperation or ignorance.
 Consider leaving brochures at your colony site in a weather-proof clear box with a list of local resources including contact information for the local shelter and rescue groups.
 You could also include information from the Alley Cat Allies website on finding homes for socialized cats.